zarrr98/search/README.md

 as we said before, in src we have the client side codes:

--assets folder containes images (we have used one background image for the app) as well as scss and css files (we have used SASS to style our app. the compiled sass filed will be saved in css folder). you can see that we have separate files for variables , mixins , general styles and main page styles in scss folder.
+-assets folder containes images (we have used one background image for the app) as well as scss and css files (we have used SASS to style our app. the compiled sass files will be saved in css folder). you can see that we have separate files for variables , mixins , general styles and main page styles in scss folder.

 -js folder containes JavaScript files which has two folders : screens and components. in components folder we have implemented reusable components that could be used anywhere.